Finding References to Add to RefWorks

 - Select whether to export all references in the current folder / search results or only selected references.

 - Select the output format: BibTeX, RIS, tab-delimited, or XML.

 - Select Export.
-The references are exported, including their field names.
+The references are exported, including their field names and Ref ID.
 In a tab-delimited file, the first row contains the field names.